berenger-eu/tbfmm/README.md

 ## Particles

-In TBFMM, a particle cannot be defined as a single struct/class, but as multiple data types that will be allocated and managed by TBFMM.
+In TBFMM, a particle cannot be defined as a single struct/class, but as several data types that will be allocated and managed by TBFMM.
 A particle is defined by three elements:

 - a tuple of values that should remained unchanged during a FMM step, that we call "symbolic" data.
   By default, it includes the positions of the particles and it could also be any type of physical values, such as weights.
   These are the sources values of P2M and P2P, but they are also used in the L2P.